 For years, U.S. [G]overnment officials have expressed concern about the national security threats posed by certain foreign communications equipment providers in the communications supply chain . . .
 Hidden “backdoors” to our networks in routers, switches, and other network equipment can allow hostile foreign powers to inject viruses and other malware, steal Americans’ private data, [and] spy on U.S. businesses.

 Despite the devastating nature of the second round of sanctions, the ZTE ordeal was far from over.
 Throughout May and June 2018, as steam picked up in Congress and among defense officials to institute a permanent ban on ZTE purchasing American products, President Trump appeared to temporarily mend his tumultuous relationship with President Xi Jinping.
 After a personal plea from Xi, Trump announced that he would rescind the penalties on ZTE, effectively saving the telecom giant from closing.
-He confirmed this change in policy via his preferred social media platform, Twitter: “President Xi of China, and I, are working together to give massive Chinese phone company, ZTE, a way to get back into business, fast.
+He confirmed this change in policy via the popular platform, Twitter: “President Xi of China, and I, are working together to give massive Chinese phone company, ZTE, a way to get back into business, fast.
 Too many jobs in China lost.
 Commerce Department has been instructed to get it done!”
 The decision induced bipartisan backlash.

 The ZTE saga culminated in August 2018, when Congress passed the 2019 John S. McCain National Defense Authorization Act (2019 NDAA).
 Section 889 of the bill included a provision banning ZTE from contracting with the U.S. Government.
 However, the final bill’s language removed some of the harsher sanction language that was apparently present in earlier drafts.
 This was allegedly due to an aggressive lobbying campaign helmed by the law firm Hogan Lovells.
 Since the ban, ZTE has kept a relatively low profile in the United States; it has instead focused on its global and China-based market and remains a viable player in emerging 5G technology.